mckayERP/CondorDownloader/README.md

 # Installation

-The utility will available as a zip file.
+The utility comes packaged as a zip file.
 The zip file can be extracted to any directory.
-The application is started by running the "Condor Downloader\condorDowloader.exe" file.
+The application is started by running the "Condor Downloader\condorDownloader.exe" file.

 # Instructions for Use